-Biodegradation is a mitigation measure (remedial) employed measure in different forms bioremediation, biostimulation, bioaugumentation biofermentation. Τt combines rehabilitation and restoration mitigation options.
-Biodegradation is a process microorganism transform or alter (through metabolic or enzymatic action) no structure of chemicals introduced into the environment (US Environmental Protection Agency, 2009) One of the objectives of biodegradation is detoxify to xenobiotics or other chemical compound s in the environment.
+Biodegradation is a mitigation measure (remedial) employed measure in different forms bioremediation, biostimulation, bioaugumentation biofermentation. Τt combines both and rehabilitation and restoration mitigation options.
+Biodegradation is а process bv which microorganism transform alter or (through metabolic or enzymatic action) no structure of chemicals introduced into the environment (US Environmental Protection Agency, 2009) One of the objectives of biodegradation is to detoxify xenobiotics or other chemical compound s in the environment.